Reddish Vale: Description and history

 Nearby are two mill ponds left over from industrial activity in the vale.
 The ponds were fed from the river above a weir (destroyed in floods in the 1960s, all that remains is the sluice gate) on the upstream side of the viaduct, and provided both power and processing water to Reddish Vale Print Works, a calico printing works dating from before 1800.
 The works had ceased printing by 1975, and have now been demolished and the land turned into a butterfly park.
 The ponds are now used for angling, and attract herons and a variety of ducks.
 Most of the race has been filled in, but a short length carries Denton Brook down to the river.
 Denton Brook (and a small tributary) marks the traditional boundary between Reddish and Denton.
 The manorial corn mill (one of several to be known as Reddish Mill) was sited over the brook and was demolished in about 1860 when the ponds were extended.

 Woodhall Fields form the southern or lower (with reference to the river) part of the park.
 The weir here was used to feed the Portwood Cut, dug in 1796, which ran to the Portwood area of Stockport and powered a number of mills around the start of the 19th century.
 Part of the fields were once a landfill site for fly ash; this has proved to be a good growing medium for orchids.

-Whilst not really in the vale, at the northern end the late 16th century Arden Hall or 'Cromwell's Castle' (where Oliver Cromwell allegedly spent the night) and the 17th century Hyde Hall overlook it and form part of the overall landscape.
+Whilst not really in the vale, at the northern end the late 16th-century Arden Hall, Bredbury or 'Cromwell's Castle' (where Oliver Cromwell allegedly spent the night) and the 17th-century Hyde Hall, Denton overlook it and form part of the overall landscape.
 Both are in private hands and not open to the public.

+In January 2022, Network Rail started urgent repair work to protect the foundations of Reddish Vale Viaduct from river erosion.
+After major storms halted engineers, work was restarted in February 2022.

+In January 2024, a meerkat escaped Reddish Vale Farm.

+During floods in January 2025, a small metal bridge near to Harrison's Weir was destroyed, and Electricity North West closed the site down to assess the damage.
+As of September 2025, it is still yet to be repaired or replaced.

 Other activities

-Reddish Vale Golf Club takes up a substantial area on both sides of the river, but does not form part of the country park.
+Reddish Vale Golf Club was designed in 1912 by Alister MacKenzie, and takes up a substantial area on both sides of the river, but does not form part of the country park.
 The club house was once a substantial private house in its own grounds.

-Just above the visitor centre, on Reddish Vale Road, is Reddish Vale Farm, with riding stables, meerkats and a children's farm.
+Just above the visitors' centre, on Reddish Vale Road, is Reddish Vale Farm, with riding stables, meerkats and a children's farm.
 The buildings and associated grazing were Stockton's Dairy Farm until 1996.

 The Trans Pennine Trail and the Tame Valley Walk pass through the park.